scoleman43/nkp-install-pipeline/README.md

 Ensure your bastion VM meets the following minimum requirements:
 * **vCPUs:** 2
 * **Memory (RAM):** 12 GB
 * **Storage:** 100 GB minimum *(Note: When creating the disk from the source image, you must explicitly expand the size from 3.5GB to at least 100GB.
-I would go larger if you intended to deploy NAI air-gapped to accommodate the NAI bundles and container images).*
+I would set it to 200GB if you intended to deploy NAI air-gapped to accommodate the NAI bundles and container images).*

 ### Source Image
 You can use the official Ubuntu Resolute cloud image.
 Download or provide the following URL to your cluster: